Bigstock Carrying Female Doctor Talking 464299629 (1)

 This course prepares you work effectively in a range of care settings with a variety of service users.
 You will gain an understanding of the values and principles of social care and will learn how to integrate those values with the necessary skills and knowledge to develop as a Social Services Practitioner.

 This course also includes a mandatory work placement where you will be required to work shift patterns that may include evening/weekend hours.
-You will complete SVQ L3 units x 3 during placement where you will learn about:
+For Day Release students the work pacement will be undertaken within your employment.
+You will complete SVQ L3 units x 4 during placement where you will learn about:

 • Promoting health, safety and security in the work setting